yudzhum/telegram-bot/README.md

 1. Greeting message with bot commands and help
 2. Bot commands:

-/start - greeting message. <br >
+/start - greeting message.
+/help - info.
-/allbooks - all books from the list. <br >
+/allbooks - all books from the list.
-/already - book that was read. <br >
+/already - book that was read.
-/now - current book. <br >
+/now - current book.
-/vote - voting for the next book. <br >
+/vote - voting for the next book.

+3. Only memebers of book club can vote